Care is a relationship

 Crafting Care Workshops

-Artist Michele Elliot will lead three workshops exploring ideas of care and caregiving through craft.
-All work created will form part of a collaborative artwork.
-All materials will be provided.
-No sewing skills required.
+Artist Michele Elliot led three workshops exploring ideas of care and caregiving through craft.
+All embroidered squares created during the workshops formed part of a collaborative artwork titled A Cloak of Care.

 Crafting Care Workshop